ratikapoor/ratikapoor.github.io/_posts/2020-05-28-Evolutionary-Strategies.md

 #### Stochastic Universal Sampling-
 A version of fitness proportionate with only difference of multiple fixed points spaced evenly to select individuals unlike conducting repeated sampling in case of the former one.
 It gives chance to weaker solution as well to get selected.
 #### Rank Selection-
 It sorts the individual according to the fitness score and selects top performing individual.
-Thus, it is able to distinguish between individuals when fitness becomes similar but can be computationally expensive.
+Thus, it is able to distinguish between individuals when fitness becomes similar but can be computationally expensive due to sorting algorithm used.

-In our case, rank selection was used to create mating population by sorting individuals on the basis of mean rewards.
+I used rank selection to create mating population by sorting individuals on the basis of mean rewards (10 parallel environment was created to compute mean reward for each agent).

 ```python
 def rank_selection(agents, sorted_parent_indexes,cross):